lesserfish/PeepingTom/README.md

 ### Initial scan:

 We are interested in extracting the addresses in virtual memory that satisfy a specific filter.

+There are two ways of doing this:

+#### Standard Mode:

 For this, you need to create a FilterInfo

 These are defined as